 “Of course I don’t!”

 When the punishment for an unacceptable answer is greater than the reward for a true answer, acceptable answers become untrustworthy, and indeed semantically meaningless.
-We should consider them affirmations of loyalty, not real answers to the stated question.
+We should consider them affirmations of loyalty or submission, not real answers to the stated question.
 Unacceptable answers, on the other hand, are highly likely to be genuine, because they come at a personal cost.

 Of course, acceptable answers to milgram questions that are wholly anonymous, so the speaker is shielded from any consequences, really can be meaningful.
 But today even major social media networks are only partially anonymous, since there are persistent identities that can be locally penalized by the network managers.